16 Best Books to Read before Visiting Spain: A Reading Guide

 Fiction Books to Read Before Visiting Spain

 I’m a fiction-girl.
-Nothing feeds my soul better, beside travelling, then reading.
+Nothing feeds my soul better, beside travelling, than reading.
 You will always find me reading a classic: old or modern.
 Therefore, I’m starting the list of best books to read before you visit Spain with fiction.

 The Shadow of the Wind, Carlos Ruiz Zafón